 What I realized in switching to this side of the table is that there are some little known pitfalls and best practices that make the difference between getting your product on shelves or becoming lunchtime fodder for buyers.
 Read on to learn my secrets on how to first get a meeting, and subsequently ACE your meeting.

 If you’re a startup, how do you even get a meeting with a buyer?
 If you don’t have existing connections, you will need to find some.

 You could, for instance (a) meet a buyer at CES and request an in-person meeting (b) work with a sales agency to help you find the right buyer (c) hire a VP of Sales who’s well connected enough to help you schedule meetings.
-Because this is not easy, HAX operates a Growth program that runs 4 times a year designed to both prepare founders for a meeting, and introduce buyers.
+Because this is not easy, HAX operates a two-stage program – the latter half which is designed to both prepare founders for a meeting, and introduce buyers.
 We schedule 10+ retail meetings with every startup who goes through one of our programs, and we prep you to knock it out of the park.

 Most startup founders can deliver a good sales pitch.
 If you’re ready to ship your product, you’ve got enough charisma to get through a number of hurdles, including high-pressure sales meetings.
 But the reality is that buyers say “yes” most frequently to people they already know- which is why hiring a sales agency or a good VP of Sales is a great way to close a deal after the initial introduction meeting (read more on this here).
 Regardless, a founder must ALWAYS be capable of delivering and acing this initial pitch.
 Always.